menpo/menpo/README.md

 Indirect Dependencies
 -------------------

-This table lists all system dependencies that **python tools that PyBug relies upon** (like Numpy) require.
+This table lists all system dependencies that **python tools that Menpo relies upon** (like Numpy) require.

 <table>